bdpedigo/oss/documentation.md

+# Generating Documentation
+Nobody will use your code if it does not have documentation.
+This tutorial will show you how to:
+- Create a folder for documentation-related code
+- Use sphinx to generate documentation based on docstrings

+### Requirements

 Create a file in the top level of your repository called `docs`.

-### Requirements

 Create a file called `requirements.txt` in the `docs` folder.